difang-huang/difang-huang-old.github.io/index.md

 layout: default
 ---

-I am a third-year Ph.D. candidate at Monash University College.
+I am a third-year Ph.D. candidate at Monash University.
 My research focuses on the big data analysis and financial technology.
 I will be on the job market during the 2021-2022 academic year.

 ## Publications